Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Units, Definitions, and Conventions

-The result for $\widetilde{F}$ was calculated by JCH+AC \cite{10.1016/j.astropartphys.2017.03.008}, and more detail on that derivation is provided in Section \ref{sec:ff1}, along with the energy-dependence on the longitudinal length $a$ in Section \ref{sec:ff2}.
-One main result shown by JCH+AC is that the effect of $\widetilde{F}$ on the radiation is that of a two-pole low-pass filter if $\sigma < 1$, where $\sigma$ is the ratio of angular frequency to the cutoff frequency introduced by the form factor:
+The result for $\widetilde{F}$ was derived analytically by JCH+AC \cite{10.1016/j.astropartphys.2017.03.008}, and that derivation is briefly described in Section \ref{sec:ff1}.
+JCH+AC define a parameter $\sigma$, and $\widetilde{F}$ is a function of $\sigma$: $\widetilde{F}(\sigma)$.
+The variable $\sigma$ is related to the ratio of lateral ICD width to radiated wavelength.
+In the derivation of $\widetilde{F}$, it is convenient to set $\sigma$ equal to the ratio of angular frequency to the low-pass cutoff frequency $\omega_{\rm CF}$ of $\widetilde{F}$:

-Armed with the form factor, the longitudinal length parameter, and the RB field equations, the main electromagnetic field may be assmbled according to the following form:
+Armed with $\widetilde{F}$, the longitudinal length $a$ and the corresponding energy-dependence on $E_{\rm 0}$, the RB field equations $\vec{\mathcal{E}}$, and the displacement $r$, the Askaryan electromagnetic field may be assembled according to the following form \cite{10.1103/physrevd.65.016003}:

-The factor $E_{\rm 0}$ represents the overall amplitude scale, and it is proportional to cascade energy.
+The factor $E_{\rm 0}$ is proportional to cascade energy.
 The factor $\omega$ is the angular frequency.
 The variable $\psi$ is $\psi = -i \exp(ikr) \sin\theta$.
-The function $\vec{\mathcal{E}}(\omega,\theta)$ contains the vector and complex pole structure of the field (see \cite{10.1016/j.astropartphys.2017.03.008}).
-As presented above, $\widetilde{F}(\omega,\theta)$ is the form factor.
-Thus, the model represented by Equation \ref{eq:main} is an \textit{all-$\theta$, all-$\omega$} model.
-Equation \ref{eq:main} is valid at all frequencies not attenuated by $\widetilde{F}(\omega,\theta)$, and all viewing angles not attenuated by $\vec{\mathcal{E}}(\omega,\theta)$.
-The goal of the following sections is to build an \textit{all-$\theta$, all-$t$} model in the time-domain, derived from Equation \ref{eq:main}.
+The function $\vec{\mathcal{E}}(\omega,\theta)$ contains the vector and complex pole structure of the field (see \cite{10.1103/physrevd.65.016003} and \cite{10.1016/j.astropartphys.2017.03.008}).
+The model represented by Equation \ref{eq:main} is an \textit{all-$\theta$, all-$\omega$} model.
+That is, Equation \ref{eq:main} is valid at all frequencies and all viewing angles, provided one accepts the approximation of the central portion of $n(z')$ as Gaussian.
+The first goal of this work is to build an \textit{all-$\theta$, all-$t$} model in the time-domain, derived from Equation \ref{eq:main}, and the second goal is to compare it to semi-analytic parameterizations.